hcantunc/DyNetiKAT/README.md

   The above encoding defines a reachability property and a waypointing property for the `first_packet` and a reachability   property for the`second_packet`.

-An example input file can be found in benchmarks/stateful_firewall.json.
+Sample input files can be found in under the folder `benchmarks`.

 ## FatTree Benchmarks

-The FatTree topologies and the associated properties that are described [here](https://arxiv.org/abs/2102.10035) can be generated using the script `generate_fattree.py` under the folder `benchmarks`.
+The FatTree topologies and the associated properties that are described [here](https://arxiv.org/abs/2102.10035) can be generated using the script `fattree.py` under the folder `benchmarks`.
 This script requires Python 2 and the package [NetworkX](https://networkx.org/).